Home » Become a Master Gardener

 Step 1 | Participate in an approved learning opportunity.

 To be a successful Master Gardener, you need foundational knowledge about growing and caring for plants in Wisconsin.
-Extension offers several “approved learning opportunities” to prepare individuals for the Master Gardener Program.
+Extension offers a comprehensive online gardening course to prepare individuals for the Master Gardener Program.

 Step 2 | Complete the Master Gardener Onboarding course.